-We have regular features about the life of St Mary's.
-And some items about our plans for the future.
-These include a Lent Course about Gods Grace.
-And also how me might share our live with our Parish in May.
+We have regular features about the life of St Mary's and some items about our plans for the future.
+These include a Lent Course about Gods Grace and also how we might share our life with our Parish in May.